thisaintwork/AgileDungeonTrekking/README.md

 - Adapting their plan each day toward the Sprint Goal; and,
 - Holding each other accountable as professionals.

+Only the developers pull stories into the sprint backlog.

 **Canvas Group Name**: Group 4

 **Discord Channel**: https://discord.com/channels/1008812300305702912/1035178215834128395